San Diego California

 Businesses and houses in the surrounding areas of the cemetery have had their share of poltergeist phenomena, which is disturbing and annoying.

-As entities are fascinated with electricity and gadgets, many businesses and houses had unexplainable problems with their lighting, electrical power, appliances and alarm systems.
+As entities are fascinated with electricity and gadgets, many businesses and houses have had unexplainable problems with their lighting, electrical power, appliances and alarm systems.

 As people have visited the graveyard, they have reported walking through freezing cold spots.